 Even the skyliner can get backed up!

-I knew someone who was planning to use the skyliner and it started to lightning so they directed her to the bus with her baby under a year, then it started raining while they were waiting for a bus, and all in all it too 2 hours to get back to the resort because of the weather and the buses!
-This is why I’m a big fan of finding a play area and waiting it out when things get super crazy at the parks.
+I knew someone who was planning to use the skyliner and it started to lightning so they directed her to the bus with her baby under a year, then it started raining while they were waiting for a bus, and all in all it took 2 hours to get back to the resort because of the weather and the buses! (this person was my sister in law, and she did not have good things to say about that part of her trip)

 Please give yourself some wiggle room if you use Disney World transportation.

 Disney has these really nifty areas in every park that are so useful and totally free.
 Called the Baby Care Centers they are designed for people with kids to use.
 There’s an area with a TV, a changing area, and an attendant where you can buy supplies like diapers, wipes, and other toddler stuff!

 Have a fireworks escape route

 You see, Disney World is not quick, and I wouldn’t really call it easy either.
 You’ve got to wait in lines, take buses and skyliners, and go through crowds of people who are all trying to enjoy their vacation just like you are.

 So at the end of the night, when everyone is ready to go home after the fireworks, you’ve got to figure out how to get there with an over tired 2 year old!